BRIEF-Swire Pacific Ltd updates on profit warning

 Nov 10 Swire Pacific Ltd :

-* For HAECO impairment charges currently estimated at HK$280 million expected to be made against profit for 2016
+* Impairment charges currently estimated at HK$280 million are expected to be made against profit for 2016

 * As a result of review of Swire Pacific Offshore, impairment charges estimated at HK$2.31 billion expected to be made against profits for 2016